Scottish-Tech-Army/Volunteer-app/APP_DEVELOPMENT.md

 - Import it at the top of your component file, e.g. `import StaLogoWide from '@/NativeBase/Assets/Images/Logos/sta-logo-wide.svg'`
 - Use it like you would a normal component, e.g. `<StaLogoWide />`
 - See `interface SvgProps` [in this file](https://github.com/software-mansion/react-native-svg/blob/main/src/elements/Svg.tsx) for common props you can use, and [here for touch events](https://github.com/software-mansion/react-native-svg/blob/main/USAGE.md#touch-events)

+## Logging errors and crashes

+We use Bugsnag to log errors and crashes in the front-end app when it's running on people's phones.

+Normally, this only works when the app is installed on an actual device, rather than running in an emulator.
+This is so that we don't get flooded by lots of errors that occur during development, and because we're on a free tier package that only allows a limited number of error reports per month so we want to minimise the errors reported to Bugsnag to only include issues in production.

+You can force the app to report errors and crashes to Bugsnag from the emulator.
+To do this, create (or update) an `app/.env` file and include the line `BUGSNAG_ALWAYS_SEND_BUGS="true"` -- then you must restart your emulator.  **You should only use this when normal error detection is insufficient** -- e.g. because you want to figure out why the app is crashing due to a lack of memory.  **Don't** use this in place of normal code tools like `console.error` and `console.log`  If you do use it, please remove this line from your .env file as soon as possible or set it to `BUGSNAG_ALWAYS_SEND_BUGS="false"`

 ## Performance issues